pchinjr/begin-crud-plus001/readme.md

 Deploy your own clone of this app to Begin!

+SSR React app for frontend using fetch() to other Lambdas. get-index can hydrate the DOM with data with javascript disabled. client side post requests can update data

 ## Getting started

 - Start the local dev server: `npm start`